 Non-derivative financial assets with fixed or determinable collections and fixed maturity which management has the intent and ability to hold to maturity are classified as held-to-maturity financial assets and reported at amortized cost.
-Such gains and losses are recognized when the investments are derecognized or impaired, as well as through the amortization process.
+Such gains and losses are recognized when the investments are derecognized, impaired as well as through amortized.